Achieving food security

-Food security is no longer just about abundance of supply.
+Food security is no longer just about combating hunger.
 In its truest sense, food security is only achieved when rice growing countries are also producing nutritious and high-quality rice to satisfy the rise in demand and nutritional needs of rice-consuming populations.

-IRRI works closely with research networks, governments, and farmer communities to ensure that our approach to developing an abudant supply of healthier rice varieties are tailored such that it reaps the best returns for everyone involved.
+IRRI works closely with research networks, governments, development sector, private sector, and farmer communities to ensure that our approach to developing an abundant supply of healthier rice varieties is tailored such that it reaps the best returns for everyone involved.

 Stewards of a Healthier Planet